I. Introduction and Scope

 II.
-Contact details of the Data Controllers
+Contact Details of the Data Controllers

 The legal entities responsible for the collection and use of your Personal Data (the “Data Controllers”) in your home country for the purposes described in this Notice are contained in the attached General Data Protection Notice.

 III.
-Contact details of the Data Protection Officer
+Contact Details of the Data Protection Officer

 A Data Protection Officer (“DPO”) is designated for each legal entity where required by applicable law.
 The DPO is involved in all issues related to the protection of your Personal Data.
 In particular, the DPO is in charge of monitoring and ensuring compliance with this Notice and the applicable data protection laws.
-For any comments or questions you may have regarding this Notice, please contact the ZF Group Coordinator for data protection, who is also the DPO of ZF Friedrichshafen AG, Ms. Silke Wolf, at the following address:
+For any comments or questions you may have regarding this Notice, please contact the ZF Group Coordinator for data protection, who is also the DPO of ZF Friedrichshafen AG, Ms. Josef Hermes, at the following address: